Doppstadt brings Redback grinders to the US

 Photo courtesy of Doppstadt Umwelttechnik GmbH

-Velbert, Germany-based Doppstadt Umwelttechnik GmbH is now offering its Redback grinders product portfolio to the United States.
-According to Doppstadt, the machines are known for their robustness and performance.
+Doppstadt Umwelttechnik GmbH is offering its Redback grinders product portfolio to the United States, machines known for their robustness and performance, according to the German company.

-“Durability is at the heart of the Redback philosophy,” says David Stubbs, founder of Redback.
+“Durability is at the heart of the Redback philosophy,” Redback founder David Stubbs says.
 “The oldest known machine still in operation was built 30 years ago.”

-Both models feature powerful Caterpillar diesel engines and what Doppstadt calls advanced contamination protection and an accessible design that allows for straightforward field maintenance.
+Both models feature powerful Caterpillar diesel engines, advanced contamination protection and an accessible design that allows for straightforward field maintenance.

-The partnership with Avon, Ohio-based Ecoverse will provide “comprehensive nationwide support” for the Redback grinders in both the U.S. and Canada, says Doppstadt, adding that Ecoverse’s established dealer network provides service, parts supply and technical training to machine users.
+The partnership with Avon, Ohio-based Ecoverse will provide comprehensive nationwide support for the Redback grinders in both the U.S. and Canada, as Ecoverse’s established dealer network provides service, parts supply and technical training to machine users.

 "After conducting an intensive market analysis, we are convinced that Redback horizontal grinders are ideal for consistently meeting the requirements of the U.S. market in high-speed grinding,” says Sascha Platte, product manager at Doppstadt.
 “We combine proven engineering excellence with tried-and-tested technology for machines that deliver in the field.”

-Redback grinders are designed to operate in a range of applications, including green and wood waste processing, land clearing and storm debris cleanup, says Doppstadt.
+Redback grinders are designed to operate in a range of applications, including green and wood waste processing, land clearing and storm debris cleanup.
 End products they can make include mulch, compost and biofuels.